 As soon as I pointed this out, he quickly saw how this “simple” issue made it impossible to notice the 2nd (much larger) problem.

 And that 2nd problem was making his string skipping WAAAAAY harder than it should be.

 Watch the video to see what the mistake was and how I helped my student fix it in a few minutes:

-Now that you know the basics, here are 5 of my favorite ways to make your string skipping faster and cleaner:
+Now that you know the basics, here are 5 of my favorite ways to make your string skipping speed licks sound great:

-String Skipping Practice Tip #1: Optimize Your Picking Hand Motions
+String Skipping Speed Practice Tip #1: Optimize Your Picking Hand Motions For Faster Guitar Speed

 fast guitar picking speed

 EMAIL TO GET ACCESS

 The smaller you can make your guitar picking motion – the easier it is to pick fast on guitar.
 (This is true with every guitar technique).

 Don’t make your picking motions so small that you sacrifice articulation (more about articulation below).